-WhatsApp is blocked in China
+China is messing with WhatsApp

 "The government wants to monitor internet communications, and therefore it's trying to steer its people to use technology that can be accessed and monitored by the government," Heath told CNN Tech.

-Earlier this month, WeChat, a popular chat service in China, notified users of its policies to comply with government requests for information.
+Earlier this month, WeChat, a popular chat service with hundreds of millions of users in China, notified customers of its policies to comply with government requests for information.

--- CNN's Nanlin Fang contributed to this report
+-- Nanlin Fang contributed to this report